tjsteinhaus/wp-soft-clone-page/README.md

-# WP Clone Page
+# WP Soft Clone Page

-You now have the ability to create a new page and link it to an existing page and use all the pages content and post meta.
+Soft cloning your page gives you the ability to dynamically share your existing page to your new page.
+The benefit of this is that you don't need to create an exact replica with the same content.